2003 Chevy 500: Kenny Bräck crash

 With 13 laps to go and on lap 187, a horrifying crash occurred.
 Down the backstretch, Tomas Scheckter was on the inside of Kenny Bräck racing for third place when Scheckter came up and made contact with Bräck.
 Bräck's car ramped on top of Scheckter's car, became airborne, and hit the catch fence with such force, it ripped everything out of the car except the cockpit disintegrating his car.
-Fortunately, no other cars were involved and Scheckter was ok, but Bräck was feared to be unconscious.
+Fortunately, no other cars were involved and Scheckter was alright, but Bräck was feared to be unconscious.
 Bräck was attended to by many track personnel trying to get him out of the car as the red flag flew out for the crash.
 Bräck was conscious and talking to everyone as he was lifted to Parkland Hospital in Dallas.
 Bräck had suffered multiple fractures, breaking his sternum, femur, shattering a vertebra in his spine and crushing his ankles.
 Thankfully, Bräck survived.
 With just 6 laps remaining in the race, officials decided to call the race and Gil de Ferran was the race winner.
 Scott Dixon and Dan Wheldon rounded out the podium and Dixon won the Series championship by 18 points over Ferran.

 A study showed that Bräck's crash measured a g-force of 214 g.
 It is believed to be the highest recorded g-forces ever by a crash that was survived by a driver.
-Bräck would make his comeback in the 2005 Indianapolis 500 replacing Buddy Rice starting 23rd and finishing 25th retiring with a mechanical problem.
+Bräck would make his comeback in the 2005 Indianapolis 500 replacing Buddy Rice starting 23rd and finishing 26th retiring with a mechanical problem.